The Best Jamaican Rum Brands

 Monymusk offers three Jamaican rums in the United States; Special Gold Rum, Classic Gold Rum and Special Reserve, each of which are aged in American oak barrels for at least two years.
 Their Gold rums are full of orange, fruit and caramel, with the Special Gold being the lighter and sweeter of the two.
 As the name suggests, The Special Reserve rum has an extended aging period of ten years, tastes of rich vanilla, spice and caramel, and is so smooth, it can be enjoyed on its own or on the rocks.

-Next, read up on these traditional Jamaican recipes, according to a local.
+Next, read up on these Jamaican foods, according to a local.